 - 2. a.
 Where the cutting authority area is the only cutting authority area in the cutting authority and is entirely within the geographic boundaries of a single timber licence, the person determining the stumpage rate will proceed to subsection 3 of this section. - b.
-Where subsection 2 (a) of this section is not applicable, the person determining the stumpage rate will proceed to subsection 4 of this section. - 3. a.
+Where subsection 2 (a) of this section is not applicable, the person determining - the stumpage rate will proceed to subsection 4 of this section. - 3. a.
 Where the species being considered has a billing history record for cutting permits issued under the timber licence under which the cutting permit that authorizes harvesting on the cutting authority area being appraised or reappraised has been issued that meets the criteria of subsection 4.2.2.2(4), then that billing history record will be the source of the log grade percentages for that species. - b.
 Where there is no such billing history record, the person determining the stumpage rate will proceed to subsection 4 of this section. - 4. a.
-Where the species being considered has a billing history record derived from cutting permits issued under the tree farm licence or licence to cut authorizing harvest in that part of the tree farm licence area that lies within the geographic boundaries of the forest district that contains the cutting authority area being appraised or reappraised and that billing history record meets the criteria of subsection 4.2.2.2(4), then that billing history record will be the source of the log grade percentages for that species. - b.
-Where there is no such billing history record, the person determining the stumpage rate will proceed to subsection (5) of this section. - 5. a.
-Where the species being considered has a billing history record derived from cutting permits issued under the tree farm licence or licence to cut authorizing harvest and that billing history meets the criteria of subsection 4.2.2.2(4), then that billing history record will be the source of the log grade percentages for that species. - b.
-Where there is no such billing history record, the person determining the stumpage rate will proceed to subsection (6) of this section. - 6. a.
 Where the species being considered has a billing history record for cutting authority areas in that part of the tree farm licence area that lies within the geographic boundaries of the forest district that contains the cutting authority area being appraised or reappraised that meets the criteria of subsection 4.2.2.2(4), then that billing history record will be the source of the log grade percentages for that species. - b.
-Where there is no such billing history record, the person determining the stumpage rate will proceed to subsection (7) of this section.
+Where there is no such billing history record, the person determining the stumpage rate will proceed to subsection 5 of this section. - 5. a.
+Where the species being considered has a billing history record for cutting authority areas in a tree farm licence area that contains the cutting authority area being appraised or reappraised that meets the criteria of subsection 4.2.2.2(4), then that billing history record will be the source of the log grade percentages for that species. - b.
+Where there is no such billing history record, the person determining the stumpage rate will proceed to subsection 6 of this section. - 6.
+Where the species being considered has a five-year billing history for cutting authority areas in a tree farm licence area that contains the cutting authority area being appraised or reappraised that meets the criteria of subsection 4.2.2.2(4), then that billing history record will be the source of the log grade percentages for that species.